Onther-Tech/economics/Tokamaklayer2.md

 ![Optimism Collective](https://github.com/Onther-Tech/economics/blob/main/optimism_collective.png)
 <br/>

 For example, Optimism Collective, together with Optimism Foundation, is responsible for governance in Optimism.
-In Token House, one of the two pillars supporting Optimism Collective, OP token holders can submit, deliberate, and vote on governance proposals, including protocol upgrades or inflation adjustment.
+In Token House, one of the two pillars supporting Optimism Collective, OP token holders can submit, deliberate, and vote on governance proposals, including protocol upgrades or inflation adjustments.
 <br/>
 <br/>